island-is/island.is/libs/application/templates/social-insurance-administration/income-plan/README.md

 #### Tryggingastofnun submitted

 When an applicant has sent in the income plan to TR, the application is in this state.
-Here the income plan can be edited.
+Here, the income plan can be edited.

 #### Tryggingastofnun in review